No matter what your nationality or where you live, you may be eligible for the whistleblower protections and rewards offered by US whistleblower laws.

 Phillips & Cohen has had the best success of any lawyers representing international whistleblowers.
 One of our clients received the largest SEC whistleblower reward ever paid to an international whistleblower – more than $32 million – for his assistance to the SEC and our work with enforcement officials to stop a massive securities fraud.

-We also represented two other SEC whistleblowers who received SEC rewards, including one who received more than $3 million.
+We also represented three other SEC whistleblowers who received SEC rewards, including one who received more than $3 million.

 Phillips & Cohen’s US whistleblower lawyers have strong working relationships with SEC and CFTC enforcement officials.
 We also have experience working with officials in other countries on cross-jurisdictional matters.
 For instance, our attorneys have worked on many UK whistleblower matters where both UK regulators and US regulators are involved and have established close working relationships.